SiaFoundation/siad/doc/api/index.html.md

 **defaultallowance** | allowance
-DefaultAllowance is the set of default allowance settings that will be used when allowances are not set or not fully set
+DefaultAllowance is the set of default allowance settings that will be used when allowances are not set or not fully set.
+See [/renter GET](#renter-get) for an explanation of the fields.

 **maxtargetadjustmentup** | big.Rat
 MaxTargetAdjustmentUp restrict how much the block difficulty is allowed to